Every year around 2,800 people are seriously injured and 200 are killed on Western Australian (WA) roads as a result of serious road crash.

 Donate an old car to DFES

-DFES collects old cars of any make or model for use in emergency training procedures.
-By donating your unwanted car you are playing a part in potentially helping to save lives.
+DFES collects old cars of any make or model for use in emergency response training.

 Donated cars require a steering wheel, seats, panels, glass windows, a windscreen and four wheels.
 An engine is preferred but is not necessary.

-Vehicles must also be unregistered and proof of ownership must be presented before it is accepted.
+Vehicles must also be unregistered and proof of ownership must be presented.